AD4GD/pilot-2-gbif-iucn/readme.md

 ### Enrichment of species with data from IUCN, GBIF and ancillary sources

-This tool os solving the task of the extraction of available data for potential sub(species) of interest from GBIF, IUCN and ancillary user-defined sources and enrichment it with spatial raster datasets.
+This tool is solving the task of the extraction of available data for potential sub(species) of interest from GBIF, IUCN and ancillary user-defined sources and enrichment it with spatial raster datasets.

 #### Input data